 - leadership practices assessment

-Advanced Leadership, Part 2 - CBA 296 (3 units)
+CBA 296: Advanced Leadership, Part 2 (3 credits)

 Part 2 addresses issues at the level of sophistication to meet the needs of more veteran board members.